Basel Badischer Bahnhof

-Basel Badischer Bahnhof (literally "Basel Baden Railway station", the name referring to the Grand Duchy of Baden State Railways, which built the station) is a railway station situated in the Swiss city of Basel.
-Although the station is situated in Switzerland, major part of the terrain occupied by it forms an exclave of the European Union Customs Union, whereas the German regulatory rules apply to its railway traffic and infrastructure, the latter owned by the respective German entities.
-It is listed as a Swiss heritage site of national significance.
-The station is served by three lines of the tri-national Regio S-Bahn Basel, and ICE and EC/IC lines to and from Freiburg, Karlsruhe, Mannheim, Frankfurt, Hamburg, Berlin and other cities in Germany.
+Basel Badischer Bahnhof (Basel Baden Railway station; abbreviated Basel Bad) is a railway station in the Swiss city of Basel 2 km south of the Germany–Switzerland border.
+Despite its location, its land is an enclave of the EU Customs Union of Germany, with German rules applying to its rail traffic and infrastructure, the latter owned and operated by the respective German entities so that, for example, the station's clocks bear the "DB" logo of Deutsche Bahn.

-The station is the smaller of the two largest railway stations in Basel, the other being Basel SBB, which is operated by the Swiss Federal Railways (SBB CFF FFS).
+The station is the city's second-largest, the larger being Basel SBB railway station operated by the Swiss Federal Railways (SBB CFF FFS).
+Basel Bad is served by the tri-national Regio S-Bahn Basel and by long-distance trains to and from Freiburg, Offenburg, Karlsruhe, Mannheim, Frankfurt, Amsterdam, Hamburg, Berlin and other cities, and is listed as a Swiss Heritage Site of national significance.

 History

 In March 1838, the Grand Duchy of Baden State Railways started working on a railway line from Mannheim via Heidelberg, Karlsruhe and Freiburg im Breisgau.
 This line was called Badische Hauptbahn (Baden Main Line) or Rheintalbahn (Rhine Valley Line).
 A Swiss railway commission desired a continuation of the line into Basel and contacted the Grand Duchy of Baden in 1842.

 In January 1851, the Rheintalbahn line reached the village of Haltingen, close to the Swiss border.
 Since the two governments had not agreed about how to build the station in Basel yet, the passengers were transported across the border with hackney carriages.

-Finally, a treaty between the government of Baden and the Swiss Confederation entered into force on July 27, 1852, and has remained so into the present.
+Finally, a treaty between the government of Baden and the Swiss Confederation entered into force on 27 July 1852, and has remained so into the present.
 The start of construction was further delayed, however, by the Swiss insisting on a terminal station and the Badische Staatseisenbahnen insisting on a through station in favour of the planned extension of the line towards Waldshut.

 The first Baden Railway station of Basel was built as a through station at nowaday's Messeplatz square about 800 meters west of today's one.
-The line from Haltingen to Basel was opened on February 19, 1855, with a temporary wooden station building.
-A further line to Konstanz in Baden was connected to the southern end of the station in 1856, and by April 10, 1859, Switzerland and Baden had finally agreed to build a permanent station, of which the construction started in May.
+The line from Haltingen to Basel was opened on 19 February 1855, with a temporary wooden station building.
+A further line to Konstanz in Baden was connected to the southern end of the station in 1856, and by 10 April 1859 Switzerland and Baden had finally agreed to build a permanent station, of which the construction started in May.
 The street entrances of the station building opened to nowaday's Riehenring street.
-In 1875, the communication railroad to Basel Swiss station was opened, leaving the Baden station together with the railway to Konstanz.
+In 1875, the Basel Connecting Line to Basel Swiss station was opened, running out of the Baden station parallel with the railway to Konstanz.

-The increase of railway traffic in the beginning of 20th century afforded larger facilities.
+The increase of railway traffic in the beginning of 20th century required larger facilities.
 To get space for the urban development of Kleinbasel, the government of Basel insisted on a new station on a new site.
 It was chosen straight north northwest of the railway bridge across the Rhine.
 The station was moved to its current location between 1906 and 1913.